 Annuities get a lot of press, both good and bad.
-What it really comes down to is that while annuities aren’t recommended investments for everybody, they can be exactly what’s needed for certain investors.
+What it really comes down to is, that while annuities aren’t recommended investments for everybody, they can be exactly what’s needed for certain investors.

 They tend to have high fees, and they make it very difficult to withdraw funds from the plan once it is established.
-But at the same time, annuities have certain undeniable benefits.
+But, at the same time, annuities have certain undeniable benefits:

-Fixed annuities are similar to certificates of deposit, and other fixed income, stable value investment vehicles.
+Fixed annuities are similar to certificates of deposit, and other fixed-income, stable-value investment vehicles.
 Your investment pays a fixed rate of return throughout the term of the annuity – which can literally be the rest of your life.

 Like CDs, fixed annuities also come with early withdrawal penalties.
 Those penalties can be much stiffer than the kind that you will pay on a CD.
 When it comes to annuities, early withdrawal penalties are referred to as “surrender charges”.
-They can amount to several percentage points of the value of your annuity, and typically work on a sliding scale.
+They can amount to several percentage points of the value of your annuity and typically work on a sliding scale.

 If you set up a fixed annuity as a deferred income annuity, where it accumulates investment income, you may also be subject to the IRS 10% early withdrawal penalty on the income portion.
 This is because the interest accumulation on the annuity is tax-deferred, similar to a retirement plan – which is actually one of the major advantages annuities provide.

-- Income for life
+- Income for Life

 The money within a variable annuity is invested in sub-accounts, which are basically insurance industry mutual funds since they aren’t listed on public exchanges.
-The sub-accounts are invested in stocks and bonds, including various specific industry sectors.
+The sub-accounts are invested in stocks and bonds, including various industry sectors.

 That’s the “good news” on variable annuities.
 I personally don’t recommend them – there’s just too much about them that isn’t investor-friendly.

 What makes the fee situation even worse is that it’s mostly hidden.
-It isn’t a single fee, but a battery of smaller fees buried deep in the annuity.
-It can include “mortality and expense risk charge” – at an average of 1.25% – administrative fees, underlying fund expenses (sub-account fees), additional rider fees and surrender charges.
+It isn’t a single fee, but rather a battery of smaller fees buried deep in the annuity.
+It can include “mortality and expense risk charge” – at an average of 1.25% – administrative fees, underlying fund expenses (sub-account fees), additional rider fees, and surrender charges.

 That’s too many fees in one investment vehicle.

-- Income tax deferral
+- Income Tax Deferral

-- Lifetime income
+- Lifetime Income

-Fixed Indexed Annuities
+3. Fixed Indexed Annuities

 Like fixed annuities, fixed indexed annuities also provide an annual guaranteed minimum rate of return.
 But you can also get the returns provided by investment in a specific stock index.
 The insurance company will then give you the benefit of the higher return between the two.
 This gives fixed indexed annuities stock market participation on the way up, but protection against market declines.

 For example, if the annuity caps your annual stock return at 10%, but the market rises by 15%, your earnings will be limited to 10%.
 In addition, you typically will not receive dividends paid by the stocks held within the index fund.

-Once again, the specific details of these terms will depend upon your annuity quotes, so you’ll need to ask questions, and take plenty of notes.
+Once again, the specific details of these terms will depend upon your annuity quotes, so you’ll need to ask questions and take plenty of notes.

-- No upfront commissions
+- No Upfront Commissions

-- Protection of principal
+- Protection of Principal

-- Tax deferral
+- Tax Deferral

-An immediate annuity is a type of annuity that is setup to provide you with an immediate income.
+An immediate annuity is a type of annuity that is set up to provide you with an immediate income.
 You invest money in the annuity plan, and it begins making income payments to you as early as the following month.